agshumate/Liftoff/README.md

 ```
 -mm2_options="-r 2k -z 5000"
 ```
+### Polishing Exon/CDS Annotations
+With the -polish option Liftoff will re-align the exons in attempt to restore proper coding sequences in cases where the lift-over resulted in start/stop codon loss or introduced an in-frame stop codon.
+This will increase the run time but offers improvments in preserving proper CDS annotations.
+With the polish option, 2 output GFF/GTF files will be created named {output}.gff and {output}.gff_polished. {output}.gff contains the annotations prior to the polishing step and {output}.gff_polished contains the annotations after being polished.

 ### Gene Structure in Cross-Species Lift-over
 Liftoff works best when the gene structure (i.e intron size) is similar in the reference and target genomes.
 When genes differ significantly in size, the alignments are more fragmented and often small exons at the beginning or end of the gene are not aligned.
 Adding and aligning some percentage of flanking sequence to the gene with the -flank option can improve this in some cases.
 Additionally increasing the -d parameter will allow mappings where the genes are much larger in the target genome than in the reference.